Non-stop flights to Manila (MNL)

 Non-stop flights from Australia / New Zealand / Oceania / the Pacific to Manila

-Philippine Airlines: year-round flights from Brisbane (BNE), Melbourne (MEL), Perth (PER), Sydney (SYD), Port Moresby (POM) and Guam (GUM).
+Philippine Airlines: year-round flights from Brisbane (BNE), Melbourne (MEL), Perth (PER), Sydney (SYD), Port Moresby (POM), Guam (GUM), Saipan Island (SPN) and Koror (ROR).

 Cebu Pacific: year-round flights from Melbourne (MEL) and Sydney (SYD).

-Qantas (Oneworld): seasonal flights from Brisbane (BNE) and year-round flights from Sydney (SYD).
+Qantas (Oneworld): year-round flights from Brisbane (BNE) and Sydney (SYD).

 Air Niugini: year-round flights from Port Moresby (POM).